fledge-iot/fledge/docs/tuning_fledge.rst

    Data arrives at the buffering subsystem **after** it has passed through the processing pipeline in the south service.
 Therefore if the pipeline does data compression, for example using the delta filter, this may reduce the arrival rate of data at the buffering subsystem and convert high bandwidth data from the plugin to low bandwidth data to send to the storage subsystem.

+The system imposes an upper limit of 600000 milliseconds (10 minutes) on the maximum send latency to prevent it being set so high that it appears that the south service is no longer functioning.
+This is really only an issue in situationis where the south service does not receive high rates of data and the send latency is set very high.
+In these cases the data may reside in the south service for a long period, during which it is not accessible to other services within the system.
+There is also a risk, in these circumstances, that data for a long period of time might be lost if there was a failure that caused the south service to terminate before sending the data to the storage service.

 North Advanced Configuration
 ============================